Composabl/examples.composabl.io/2_learn/chemical_process_control/tutorials/README.md

 1. Question

     <details>
-    <summary>Check answer </summary>
+    <summary>Need a hint? </summary>
-    This is a good use case for machine teaching because there is a need to balance two competing goals.
+    This is a use case for machine teaching because there is a need to balance two competing goals.
     </details>
 </br>